Georgia King

-Georgia King is a Scottish actress.
-She is best known for her role as Amanda Snodgrass in the HBO series Vice Principals.
+Georgia King is a British actress.
+She played the role of Amanda Snodgrass in the HBO series Vice Principals.

 Early life

 Born in Edinburgh, King is the daughter of Australian actor Jonathan Hyde and Scottish opera singer Isobel Buchanan.

 Career

-Although King grew up dreaming of being a director, she got her break into acting when she was 18 and still working at a cheese shop, making her professional debut as Rosamond Oliver in Jane Eyre.
+Although King grew up dreaming of being a director, she got her break into acting when she was 18 and working at a cheese shop, making her professional debut as Rosamond Oliver in Jane Eyre.
 It was her very first audition "and I booked it," she said.
 "I was like, 'Oh my Lord, this is amazing!'"
 However, she was nearly unable to play the role.
-A source stated that "a week before the day she began filming, King felt stomach pains, then had her appendix rupture.
-Her agent told the producers that she was unlikely to recover from the operation to remove it for at least ten days."
+A week before filming was to begin, King's appendix ruptured.
+It was unlikely she would recover from the operation to remove it for at least ten days.
 Another actress was cast, but King recovered in time and was able to get the required medical clearance to film.

-She is best known as Goldie, a surrogate mother in the American sitcom, The New Normal.
-Formerly, she was well known for her acclaimed performance as the tyrannical head-girl Harriet Bentley in 2008's Wild Child, and as cruel, conniving Sophie in the 2009 slasher film Tormented.
-Also in 2009 King received positive acclaim for her performance as the manipulative Victoria in the film Tanner Hall.
+She appeared as Goldie, a surrogate mother in the American sitcom, The New Normal.
+She played the tyrannical head-girl Harriet Bentley in 2008's Wild Child, and the cruel, conniving Sophie in the 2009 slasher film Tormented.
+Also in 2009 King portrayed the manipulative Victoria in the film Tanner Hall.
 She also performed in One Night in November at the Belgrade Theatre in Coventry, from October to November 2010, as well as being featured in the 2011 film Chalet Girl.
 She appeared as Princess Elena in the episode "The Changeling" of the third series of the BBC's Merlin.
 She appeared in the comedy horror film Cockneys vs Zombies as a bank robbery hostage trying to escape from a zombie-infested London.

 King also appeared as series regular Amanda Snodgrass across both seasons in the 2016–2017 HBO comedy Vice Principals.